 When a person goes to live at a nursing home, it’s because they need help taking care of themselves.
 Doing their laundry is part of the deal.
-At most nursing homes, the housekeeping staff washes resident’s laundry for them.
+At most nursing homes, the housekeeping staff members are responsible for washing the resident’s laundry.
 Usually without any problems.

 But, sometimes, clothes disappear.
 Or, another nursing home resident claims that particular robe is theirs.
 So, to protect yourself or your loved one, here is a guide to the best ways to label clothes for nursing homes.

-In order to keep an elderly person’s clothing from being mixed up with others, you should have all of their clothing labeled well.
-That way, it should always get back to them if their clothing is washed with other people’s laundry.
+In order to keep an elderly person’s clothing (and even other personal belongings) from being mixed up with others, you should have all of their clothing permanently labeled.

 Here are ways that people can use to permanently label clothing:

-Use a Sharpie – Cheap and Effective but Messy
+1. Use a Fabric Marker – Cheap and Effective (but Messy)

-Stick-On Fabric Labels – Simple But Eventually Wears Out
+2. Stick-On Fabric Labels – Simple (But Eventually Wears Out)

 Some people like to use stick-on fabric labels.
 These may come off after multiple washes but they are inexpensive and they work well.
 The peel-and-stick labels are another way that people label their clothes for nursing homes.